 Why You Must Ski Out West This Year

 “Have you ever been skiing out West?” — I have been asked this question a hundred times.
 My answer is always the same.
 I grew up in New Jersey and skied in the Catskills.
 After I got married I moved to Vermont and have five ski resorts within an hour’s drive of where I live.
 Therefore, I only ski the East.
-That was until I got invited by Ski Utah to ski out West and try the ‘Greatest Snow on Earth®’.
+That was until I got invited by Ski Utah to ski out West at Park City Mountain and try the ‘Greatest Snow on Earth®’.

 At 50, I thought my days of skiing might be coming to a close.
 Certainly, trying something as intimidating as skiing out West was off my radar.
 After all, I only know how to ski on ice, and not even that well, so how would I handle powder, bowls, and miles of trails.
 Turns out pretty well.